dfornis/dfornis/content/post/predicting-search-data/index.md

 library(lubridate) # to help with some weekly time series strangeness.
 ```

-These were the inputs I went with for the Google Trends API call.
+These were the inputs in the Google Trends API call.
 ```
 query <- c("covid", "virus")
 query2 <- c("snälltåget", "sj")
 date <- c("2020-03-01 2021-01-15")
 ```
 I wrote a function which loops along the query vectors and outputs the mean of hits (index of times searched) in a data frame.
-This way it's easy to experiment with different search queries and do some explorative data analysis.
+This allows for easy experimentation with different search queries and explorative data analysis.

 ```
 search_se <- data.frame()